adrichman/stylr/plugins/org.apache.cordova.inappbrowser/doc/index.md

     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
 Note that you need to localize this value yourself.
     - __disallowoverscroll__: Set to `yes` or `no` (default is `no`).
 Turns on/off the UIWebViewBounce property.
     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
-The load event fires when loading is complete.
+The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
+    - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
+    - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
     - __toolbar__:  set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
     - __enableViewportScale__:  Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).
     - __mediaPlaybackRequiresUserAction__: Set to `yes` or `no` to prevent HTML5 audio or video from autoplaying (defaults to `no`).